edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 -   The book names are written in elements with the class `title`, inside a larger element with class `interview-page-bookshelf`.
-Keep in mind that there are 5 book names to collect, so we'll need to use the right function to collect all elements under this class.
+Keep in mind that there are 5 book names to collect, so we'll need to use the right function to collect all elements under this class, not just the first one.
--   Finally, the name of the author is also in the "bookshelf" (class `interview-page-bookshelf`), in each elements of class `book-title`.
+-   Finally, the name of the author is also in the "bookshelf" (class `interview-page-bookshelf`), in each element of class `book-title`.
     These elements contain the name of the book, followed by the name of the author, such as *"Adam Smith in His Time and Ours by Jerry Muller"*.